rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### Changes in JSON handling

-The are a few major changes related to JSON handling in Rails 4.1.
+There are a few major changes related to JSON handling in Rails 4.1.

 #### MultiJSON removal